pashupati-singh/Users-Management/README.md

 3. bash
 Copy code
-npm install
-Start the development server:

-4. bash
-Copy code
 npm start
 Open your web browser and navigate to http://localhost:3000.

 # Usage
 Add User: Click on the "Add User" button to add a new user.
 Fill out the required information in the form and submit.
 View User List: The home page displays a list of all users.
 Each user card contains options to edit or delete the user.
 Edit User: Click on the "Edit" button on a user card to modify their details.
-You will be redirected to a form pre-filled with the user's existing information.
+You will be a form pre-filled with the user's existing information.
 Delete User: Click on the "Delete" button on a user card to remove the user from the system.

 # Technologies Used
-React
-Node.js
-Express
-MongoDB
+CSS
+React.js

 Folder Structure
    User Managment Dashboard